 Notify JJC with your expected arrival date.

-- Purchase airline tickets to O’Hare International Airport or Midway in Chicago no more than 30 days prior to your start date
+- Purchase airline tickets to O’Hare International Airport or Midway in Chicago, with an arrival date no more than 30 days prior to the Program Start date listed on your I-20

 - Notify International Student Services of your itinerary